 However, benzocaine is not suitable for use by young children under 2 years of age.

-A simple salt water rinse is a common home remedy for a toothache.
+A simple salt or warm water rinse is a common home remedy for a toothache.

-Salt water is a natural antibacterial agent, so it may reduce inflammation.
+Salt water, or a saline solution, is a natural antibacterial agent, so it may reduce inflammation.
 This, in turn, helps protect damaged teeth from infection.